-Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness our socioeconomically disadvantaged are far below grade level.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness our socioeconomically disadvantaged are far below grade level.
 Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which were our All-student group, Hispanic and socioeconomically disadvantaged students in Mathematics.
 Our Hispanic and socioeconomically disadvantaged students were yellow in ELA.
 We found that our student group in the red, for Math, were also in the low-income student group.
 (Metrics are reported in Goal #2).
 Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. academic support and resources for improved academic outcomes.
 Additional changes include increased and targeted tutoring, the use of Math180 or other designated intervention curricula, and tutor and paraprofessional push-in support in SGI classes to ensure students have quality instructional support in their program.
-Upon enrollment, student take NWEA MAP to assess their skill gaps and they are placed according to their needs.
+Upon enrolIment, student take NWEA MAP to assess their skill gaps and they are placed according to their needs.
 If they need an SGI program in math we provide it.
 This action is ongoing throughout the school year.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
-We will also consider inpurion the parents of participating students to enhance the quality of the programs provided.
-Schoolwide Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
+We will also consider input from the parents of participating students to enhance the quality of the programs provided.
+1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
 These were our all- student group, and Hispanic students.
-We noticed that these students were also in the As a priority aligned to our Comprehensive Support and Improvement goal, we will focus on increasing access to high-dose academic tutoring aimed at supporting our English Learners, low-income, and foster youth students in addition to our identified subgroups on the CA Dashboard indicators.
+We noticed that these students were also in the As a priority aligned to our Comprehensive Support and Improvement goal, we will focus on increasing access to high-dose academic tutoring aimed at supporting our English Learners, low- income, and foster youth students in addition to our identified subgroups on the CA Dashboard indicators.
 Additionally, continued professional development for tutors and paraprofessionals, and tutor and paraprofessional push-in support in SGI classes to ensure students have quality instructional support in their program.
-We are implementing intensive tutoring with increased We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: all-student group, Hispanic, socioeconomically disadvantaged groups, We expect them to increase each year. our socioeconomically disadvantaged are far below grade level.
-Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which were our All-student group, Hispanic and socioeconomically disadvantaged students in Mathematics.
-Our Hispanic and socioeconomically disadvantaged students were yellow in ELA.
-We found that our student group in the red, for Math, were also in the low-income student group.
-(Metrics are reported in Goal #2).
-Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills.
-Scope: Schoolwide Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
-These were our all-student group, and Hispanic students.
-We our socioeconomically disadvantaged are far below grade level.
-Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which were our All-student group, Hispanic and socioeconomically disadvantaged students in Mathematics.
-Our Hispanic and socioeconomically disadvantaged students were yellow in ELA.
-We found that our student group in the red, for Math, were also in the low-income student group.
-(Metrics are reported in Goal #2).
-Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills.
-Scope: Schoolwide Action: Tutoring and supports for students To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
-These were our all-student group, and Hispanic students.
-We
+We are implementing intensive tutoring with increased We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: all-student group, Hispanic, socioeconomically disadvantaged groups, We expect them to increase each year.